NHOrus/srwq-compilation/episode-22.md

 "Boss-man!!
 You ok?"

 Axel picks himself up.
-"Ugh...its no good.
+"Ugh... its no good.
 The Lifeforce Absorber is out of whack, I so much as sit in the cockpit, its liable to kill me.
-My own mech...Shit!!"
+My own mech...
+Shit!!"

-"Can't...can't someone fix it?
+"Can't... can't someone fix it?
 Maybe Johnathan can-"

 "Johnny's an old hand, meant to building classic, reliable mechs.
 The Earthgain series is way over his head, heck, very few of TLIs people even half know how they're making them.
-No, there's a very short list of people who can fix the Soulgain...Lemon, and the guy who gave us the Lifeforce technology in the first place."
+No, there's a very short list of people who can fix the Soulgain...
+Lemon, and the guy who gave us the Lifeforce technology in the first place."

 Irm raises an eyebrow.
 "Dr. Albark?
 He walked out of the TLI a year ago, on some kinda vision quest thing.
 No-ones seen him since."

-"Yeah...well, those people won't be trying as hard as me."
+"Yeah... well, those people won't be trying as hard as me."
-Anonymous Sun 21 Feb 2010 03:09:37 No.4563555 Report
- Quoted By: >>4563579
->>4563589
->>4563536

-Only one thing to do...
-Have Axel pilot one of the mechs we captured instead, I mean, He is good pilot and shouldn´t really need his SPECIAL SNOWFLAKE mech to be efficent.
-And we need all people we can get.
-Zeta Zaku Sun 21 Feb 2010 03:12:37 No.4563578 Report
->>4563300
-I admit I was a little fuzzy on the facts, whens and wheres.
-Katina must be great fun for you to write, I know she was for me.

-Also, Dr. Albark?
-I want to find me a university that lets me get a doctorate in Machine Fist.
-SEED D Cagalli !!U5xc0wG3iH0 Sun 21 Feb 2010 03:12:37 No.4563579 Report
->>4563555

-Axel should use a Rathgrith.
-It's his canon real in OG2 anyways.

-And did I read Albark?
-FUCK YES!
-Anonymous Sun 21 Feb 2010 03:13:37 No.4563589 Report
- Quoted By: >>4563701
->>4563555
-We didn't capture anything intact, is the problem.
-Just pieces of the Cerebus and the cockpit block of the Garmraid.
-We're currently a little poor on the mecha budget right now.

-Oh, while we're on the Twolibite we should see about checking out those DC pilots.
-Give them props and introduce ourselves.
-Sciencegar Sciencebolt Sun 21 Feb 2010 03:28:37 No.4563685 Report
- Quoted By: >>4563753
 The Vegalion and Altairlion fly out of the hangar and off to the Rhino, finally allowing the room for the R-Blade to be brought out of maintenance.
 Brooklyn looks her over, seeming to be relatively satisfied.
 "It's got good poise, and looks pretty light on its toes.
 It should suffice, Major."

 "Don't worry, I'll have the Vaisaga back to you once I've found what I need.
 Now, what exactly are the DC doing?"

 "Vat Tran said his ships were headed for a more secure location in the Congo, but whether we can make it there undetected is another thing.
 The Trilobites and the Killer Whale with the DCs gear should be safe, but the Rhino kinda stick out, especially the Golden one."

 Axel ponders.
-"We won't get that alien scanner until we're in a secure location...maybe we should run interference."
+"We won't get that alien scanner until we're in a secure location... maybe we should run interference."

-"What, like....attack the EFA??
+"What, like... attack the EFA??
 In our condition?"

 "If it gets all the Inspector tech to the right place, it may be worth the risk."

-WHAT WILL KATINA SAY TO THIS SUGGESTION?
-OR DOES SHE HAVE HER OWN POINTS TO BRING UP?
-Sciencegar Sciencebolt Sun 21 Feb 2010 03:31:37 No.4563701 Report
->>4563589
->Now, what exactly are the DC doing?"

->"Vat Tran said his ships were headed for a more secure location in the Congo,

     Because I'm an idiot, I forgot to insert that Axel turns to Irm for all this info.
 Brooklyn's not dumb or anything, but he hasn't been talking to Vat Tran.
-Anonymous Sun 21 Feb 2010 03:37:37 No.4563753 Report
- Quoted By: >>4563862
->>4563685

-I think attacking the EFA so soon is kinda dumb, We should first repair all our stuff and check things out with our prisoners, We might obtain a more efficient option that way.
-Who knows, Besides those Einst thingies might have telepathy-GPS-Hivemind senses and sense our prisoners when we approach the EFA base, Meaning we wouldn´t be able to senak attack them.
-Anonymous Sun 21 Feb 2010 03:54:37 No.4563862 Report
->>4563753
-This, suggest that since those thinks have been able to track us for so long with such high accuracy, they must have some sort of alien-psychic-radar ability and because of that we might became from hunters to hunted.
-Sciencegar Sciencebolt Sun 21 Feb 2010 04:41:37 No.4564178 Report
- Quoted By: >>4564273
 "I dunno, I think we should see about these prisoners of our first.
 I mean, if they are part of the alien hive mind, maybe their psychic resonances are leading enemy forces to us right now!"

 Axel blinks, then sighs.
 "Irm, check who's able to fight and prep a strike team.
 I'll go see if theres anything we can tell from these prisoners."

+---

 Shuu looms over the disecting table, prodding at one of the alien pseudopod with all manner of arcane instruments.

-"So...Doc...what can you tell us about the things from beyond Saturn?"
+"So...
+Doc... what can you tell us about the things from beyond Saturn?"

 "Carbon-based life, genetic code reminiscent of DNA.
 Slight dimensional vibration implies their origin is from another universe, rather than outer space.
 The organic components are connected only to the pilot, not to any of the mechanical systems, implying they don't have compatability, at least with the mech we captured."